CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/6e608195-55a4-4169-ae10-5069e522e844"/>
 </p>
 <p>
 We can start by observing ICMP traffic (Internet Control Messaging Protocol), which we'll do by typing "ICMP" into the search bar.
-At first we wont see any traffic, but when we open the command prompt ping VM2's private IP address we will see the communication between the servers.
-We'll see the source of the ICMP packet, it's destination, as well as other information.
+At first, we won't see any traffic, but when we open the command prompt and ping VM2's private IP address we will see the communication between the servers.
+We'll see the source of the ICMP packet, its destination, as well as other information.
 We can also ping a website such as www.google.com and see that we send the packet out, and then the computer at the destination will send a reply.
 </p>
 <br />